jaeksoft/opensearchserver-php-client/README.md

 $oss_api->submit($request);
 ```

-> Here `*` is not used since we real URL are given to crawler: it will use these URLs as first entry points.
+> Here `*` is not used since real URL are given to crawler: it will use these URLs as first entry points.

 Start crawler: